metricity-io/metricity/README.md

 The console sink prints each transformed row as a single JSON-like line to either STDOUT or STDERR.
 This makes it easy to inspect the pipeline output or redirect it for further processing.

+### Syslog source configuration

+Syslog sources accept a handful of transport-related tuning knobs in addition to the address and parser mode shown above.
+Notable fields:

+- `message_size_limit` — caps per-frame payload size before truncation.
+- `tcp_high_watermark` / `tcp_low_watermark` — backpressure thresholds for TCP ring buffers.
+- `allowed_peers` — CIDR filters applied before parsing.
+- `flush_partial_on_close` — when `true`, any buffered bytes left in a TCP connection are flushed as a truncated frame when the peer closes the stream.
+This helps avoid losing partial messages on orderly shutdowns while keeping the default behavior unchanged.

 ### Metrics

 When `pipeline.Options.metrics` is set to a `source.Metrics` sink, the pipeline exports the